Code-Institute-Submissions/reaction-game/README.md

  centered on the page.
 The headline is stating the purpose of the game and the centered start button, visually enforced by a stark contrasting color, show how to engage with the game.

  While playing, the player is able to see the score increase as well as the reactiontime between each "clicked" target.
-My purpose is that the player is given instant feedback on their performance and interaction.
+My intention is that the player is given instant feedback on their performance and motivate interaction with the game.

- The game ends after x time and a pop up box display the final score with option to resume the game or to return to the home page.
+ The game ends after x time and a pop up box display the final score with an option to resume the game or return to the home page.

 ***Player 1***
  > I am a new player and I want to spend some short offtime while playing a fun game to test my performance in some way.
-I wnat to have some
+I want to have some
- > interaction with the game to keep playing.
+ > interaction with the game to feel motivated to keep playing.
 I want to feel challenged and have the ability to improve my score.

 ***Player 2***
  > I am a frequent player and I want to improve my score and reactiontime.
 I compare my score with friends and family and share my results
  > on my social pages.

 ### Design
-I have chosen the typhography Galindo because of its slight irregularity to give a sense of playfulness and gaming.
-The more contemporary typography Prompt is chosen to give an easy to read and clear message to the player with a lighter font-weight.
+I have chosen the typhography Galindo because of its slight irregularity to give a sense of childish playfulness and gaming.
+The more contemporary typography Prompt is chosen to provide an easy to read and clear message to the player with a lighter font-weight.

 ![Color scheme](assets/images/color-scheme.png)

-The color palette is based on the image of multicolored cubes on the landing site for continoucy
+The color palette is based on the image of multicolored cubes on the landing site and used througout the web site to be consistent with the theme.
+The bright colors with stark contrast is used to enhance the visually hierarchy and guide the player on how to navigate on the web site.

+The web site is kept minimalistic in its features to get a modern, timeless feeling and not too be perceived cluttered.

 [Wireframes](assets/resources/reaction-game_ms2.pdf)

+---
 ## Features
----
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features